SFO - SYD

 The average price of all round-trip flights from San Francisco to Sydney clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from San Francisco to Sydney, look for departures on Fridays and avoid leaving on a Wednesday, as it's usually the priciest day.
-When flying back from Sydney, Tuesday is the cheapest day to fly and Saturday is the most expensive.
+If you are looking for a flight deal from San Francisco to Sydney, look for departures on Sundays and avoid leaving on a Friday, as it's usually the priciest day.
+When flying back from Sydney, Monday is the cheapest day to fly and Saturday is the most expensive.

 What is the cheapest month to fly from San Francisco to Sydney?